-- 1. Remove exhaust shield using a 1/4 inch nut driver by removing the screws securing it in place.
-See Figure 7.7. - 2.
-Orientate and align the two pieces of the flue restrictor as shown in Figure 7.9.
+1. Remove exhaust shield using a 1/4 inch nut driver by removing the four screws securing it in place (see Figure 7.8).

+2. Break the flue restrictor into two pieces.
+Do this by bending the part back and forth until it breaks (see Figure 7.9).